mnemnion/porch/hexahot.md

 The bottom volume is of course 24 cubic feet.
 The volume of the prism is half the volume of the rectangular solid, which, at 3 x 3 x 8, is 72 cubics, meaning an additional 36 ideal cubic feet.
 24 + 36 gives 60 cubes of interior volume.

 We fill this interior space to 80% with water, giving a holding capacity of 48 cubic feet.
 This is quite a bit of water, roughly 375 gallons or 1360 liters.
-We'll get to precise plumbing strategies later, but we want a mix of plastic and glass 'batteries', metal heat exhangers (olive oil cans work), and 5 gallon buckets plumbed to add and remove water.
+We'll get to precise plumbing strategies later, but we want a mix of plastic and glass 'batteries', metal heat exchangers (olive oil cans work), and 5 gallon buckets plumbed to add and remove water.
 Most of the water is sealed and used only to hold heat.

 The 20% air is critical to system function; the water must be stacked to provide air gaps at each layer.